pfnet-research/timesfm_fin/README.md

 # Fine-tuning TimesFM on financial data

 ## Introduction
-[TimesFM] (https://github.com/google-research/timesfm) is a time series foundation model released by Google in 2024.
-This repo contains code following this [work] (https://tech.preferred.jp/en/), fine-tuning TimesFM on financial data, aligning towards the task of price prediction.
+[TimesFM](https://github.com/google-research/timesfm)  is a time series foundation model released by Google in 2024.
+This repo contains code following this [work](https://tech.preferred.jp/en/) , fine-tuning TimesFM on financial data, aligning towards the task of price prediction.

 ## Installation
 The `timesfm` package can only be installed in Python 3.10 due to package conflicts.
 Ensure that you have the correct Python version installed, and then run the following command: